openrndr/orx/orx-noise/README.md

 ### DemoTriangleNoise01

-Demonstrate the generation of uniformly distributed points inside a list of triangles
+Demonstrate the generation of uniformly distributed points inside a list of triangles.
+For demonstration purposes there is only one triangle in the list, but could contain many.

+We can consider the `hash` function as giving us access to a slice in a pool of random Vector2 values.
+Since we increase the x argument in the call to `hash()` based on the current time in seconds, older random points get replaced by newer ones, then stay visible for a while.

 ![DemoTriangleNoise01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-noise/images/DemoTriangleNoise01Kt.png)